gyro-project/mvc-bundle/README.md

 that uses Ajax to follow same domain links and then replaces only head title and body to keep javascript and CSS in place.

-The QafooLabsNoFrameworkBundle provides out of the box support for the turbolinks JS library in the browser by setting the `Turbolinks-Location` header after redirects.
+The GyroMVCBundle provides out of the box support for the turbolinks JS library in the browser by setting the `Turbolinks-Location` header after redirects.